Who We Are

 Deputy Chief Lattanzi is a veteran of the United States Marine Corps and attended North Central State College.
 He is also a graduate of the Ohio Association of Chiefs of Police leadership courses including the “Supervisory Training and Education Program (STEP)” and “Police Executive Leadership College (PELC)” as well as the Northwestern University’s School of Police Staff and Command.
 Deputy Chief Lattanzi also serves as an advisor for the State of Ohio Office of Law Enforcement Recruitment.

 Deputy Chief Lattanzi lives in Marysville with his wife, Ashley, and has two children, Brayden and Makenzie.

 Support Services Bureau Commander

 This bureau includes the Detective Bureau, Community Impact Unit and Community Education Unit.
 The bureau focuses on safety for City special events, including the Independence Day Concert and fireworks, as well as the Dublin Irish Festival.
 Deputy Chief Nick Tabernik leads the bureau.

 During his career Deputy Chief Tabernik has served as a patrol officer, corporal, and sergeant, as well as the supervisor of the Field Training Program.
 He also served as the sergeant over the department’s Community Impact Unit prior to his most recent promotion.
 Deputy Chief Tabernik has been a member of the Dublin Police Department since 2005.

 In his current role as the Support Services Bureau Commander, he leads and manages the Detective Bureau, Community Impact Unit, Community Education Unit, the accreditation process and the Traffic Accident Investigation Unit.
 Additionally, he is responsible for the coordination of safety for City special events, including the Independence Day Concert and Fireworks and the Dublin Irish Festival.

-Deputy Chief Tabernik graduated summa cum laude with a bachelor’s degree in Criminal Justice Studies from the University of Dayton and obtained a Master’s degree in Criminal Justice from the University of Cincinnati.
-He is also a graduate of the 282nd Session of the FBI National Academy, Northwestern University’s School of Police Staff and Command and the Supervisor Training and Education Program through the Ohio Association of Chiefs of Police.
+Deputy Chief Tabernik earned a bachelor’s degree in Criminal Justice Studies from the University of Dayton and obtained a master’s degree in Criminal Justice from the University of Cincinnati.
+He is also a graduate of the 282nd Session of the FBI National Academy, Northwestern University’s School of Police Staff and Command, and the Supervisor Training and Education Program through the Ohio Association of Chiefs of Police.